rense/django-base-project/README.md

 This heavily resembles my favourite workflow and tools, so some things will differ from 'normal' Django projects.
 It contains:
 - an 'apps' package directory, with a flattened Django base project structure (no repeating project-name, can't stand it);
 - a 'settings' package/directory.
 Base settings are in settings/__init__.py, and can be overridden/expanded in environment-based settings-files, for example settings/development.py.
 An environment-file containing the name of the environment is expected.
 See 'getting started' below.
-I guess it is a bit like a bit like `https://code.djangoproject.com/wiki/SplitSettings#SimplePackageOrganizationforEnvironments`, but simpler.
+I guess it's a bit like `https://code.djangoproject.com/wiki/SplitSettings#SimplePackageOrganizationforEnvironments`, but simpler.
 - a 'main' app, containing useful model-mixins and a default viewset;
 - a base 'articles' app - every project seems to need one;
     - The admin uses django-suit-redactor for text-areas;